nishitsuri/youtube_blur_extension/README.md

 ✅ Toggle button to enable or disable the blur effect
 ✅ Easy to install and lightweight

+#how to use:
+load this extension  on chrome extension by using developer option

 Created by NISHIT KUMAR